smahncke/LPA-TOOLS/density_profile/README.md

 # DESCRIPTION:

-PDA is a simple python script that plots gas density profiles for (ionization-induced trapping) laser plasma accelerators (see an example of a plot below).
+PDA is a simple python script that plots gas density profiles of a gas mixture (nitrogen & hydrogen) for (ionization-induced trapping) laser plasma accelerators (see an example of a plot below) that are needed for a smooth plasma density for post-acceleration.

 # REQUIREMENTS: